 Jesuits claimed that Voltaire died fearfully; Dr Johnson went to visit the atheist David Hume with the incorrect belief that an atheist could not die without falling apart at the prospect of his imminent extinction.
 When Thomas Paine, a radical and deist who rejected formal religion and its constructs, was regaled by Christians during his last days.
 When, a few days before he died, a member of the New Jerusalemites knocked on his door and told Paine that the sect has rediscovered the keys to the true faith that had been lost for 4000 years, Paine replied that “they must be very rusty”.

 Regency Obituary pages are formulaic, but the choice of formula tells you a great deal.
 When people died in great pain and suffering, there is a real hierarchy of phrase.
 In nearly every case, there is ” resignation” and on occasions there is “perfect resignation”.
 There difference is unclear; it may just be the ability to pay for an extra word.
 “Composure” is much more common than “calmness”-perhaps the former contains more acceptance, and implies preparing for death.
 These words were very powerful- even Thomas Paine uses them.
-His will says that he dies “in perfect and resignation to the will of my creator God”
+His own last will and testament says that he dies “in perfect and resignation to the will of my creator God”

 There are few references to heaven or immortality in Regency obituaries-perhaps this was too obvious or a little presumptuous?
 Many people declared their obedience to the will of the Creator- especially if they had suffered before their death.
 It was not death that they resigned themselves to, but suffering as God’s will.
 Mrs Pascoe (wife of Mr Pascoe, Surgeon) died in Tregoney, Cornwall aged 59 of a “protracted and severe affliction”.
 She was happy to attribute this to divine will without bitterness.
 “Throughout the whole time she evinced perfect composure and resignation.
 It was also made clear that during this time she maintained “benevolence”.